susyhaga/finderJobs_react_typescript_styledcomponents/README.md

 # Getting Started with Create React App
 This is a job finder application built with React and TypeScript, styled with styled-components.
-It allows users to filter and search for specific job listings based on criteria like job title, location, and other preferences, offering a seamless and responsive user experience
+It allows users to filter and search for specific job listings based on criteria like job title, location, and other preferences, offering a seamless and responsive user experience.

 ## Available Scripts
 In the project directory, you can run: